 When the Silent Shroud performs, quiet reigns.
 Its Players speak not a word, and their movements are but the softest sigh upon the air.
 Even their weapons are muffled through technology and illusion, the hiss of gunfire and the clash of blades echoing dimly as though piercing the veil from another realm.
-Needless to say, this disorients and unsettles the Masque's foes, only adding to the sensory confusion of the Harlequins' assault.
+Needless to say, this overrun by screaming zealots.
+The next, the Harlequins were amongst them.
+I almost felt pity for our disorients and unsettles the Masque's foes, only adding to the sensory confusion of the Harlequins' assault.